Brian Selznick

-Brian Selznick (born July 14, 1966) is an American illustrator and author best known as the writer of The Invention of Hugo Cabret (2007), Wonderstruck (2011), The Marvels (2015) and Kaleidoscope (2021).
+Brian Selznick (born July 14, 1966) is an American illustrator and author best known as the writer of The Invention of Hugo Cabret (2007), Wonderstruck (2011), The Marvels (2015), Kaleidoscope (2021) and Big Tree (2023).
 He won the 2008 Caldecott Medal for U.S. picture book illustration recognizing The Invention of Hugo Cabret.
 He is also known for illustrating children's books such as the covers of Scholastic's 20th-anniversary editions of the Harry Potter series.